resumejob/blog/content/posts/The Proportional Pricing Model.md

 1. Paying by proportion is much more expensive than a fixed fee.
 The median salary of Chinese programmers is about 12,000 yuan, and 50% of the salary is almost 10 times more than the original fee.
 I'm not sure how many customers are willing to pay for it.
 2. Job hunting is a combination of ability and luck.
 Some customers may take a few months to be successfully recruited.
 Such uncertainty may cause unstable revenue.

-However, after we found a customer is willing to pay by proportion.
-We made some adjustments to the course content and adopted a dynamic charging strategy. **Nowadays, all of our courses are free to join, and we charge 50% of the customer's salary only after they had been recruited succeed.** I call this pricing strategy Proportional Pricing Model.
+However, after we found a customer who is willing to pay by proportion.
+We made some adjustments to the course content and adopted a dynamic charging strategy. **Nowadays, all of our courses are free to join, and we charge 50% of the customer's salary only after they have been recruited successfully.** I call this pricing strategy Proportional Pricing Model.
 I believe someone must have discovered it earlier than me and has named it, such as the programmer course I saw before.
 (Welcome to leave a comment if you found the source. ) Surprisingly, under the new pricing model, there are more customers than before, and we successfully increased our revenue by 20 times recently.

 ![New pricing model](https://cdn.jsdelivr.net/gh/OSJobs/osjobs-info@master/assets/imgs/new%20price.png)